-Improving the nation’s health in the twenty-first century requires increasing the number of advanced practice nurses available to the general population.
+Improving the nation’s health in the twenty-first century requires a need for more advanced practice nurses.
 Professional nurses of tomorrow must be prepared today to meet the challenges of a highly complex health care system and the needs of people in our communities and globally.
-The Masters curriculum prepares highly skilled nurses to achieve the Future of Nursing Agenda to care for our people and improve health care of the nation.
+The Masters of Science curriculum at SUNY Polytechnic Institute prepares highly skilled nurses to achieve the Future of Nursing Agenda by caring for individuals globally and improving on the health care of the citizens of our nation.

-The mission of the SUNYIT Nursing Faculty is to create a caring, transformational environment that promotes professional excellence, lifelong scholarship, and innovation in nursing.
-We provide evidence-based nursing education that prepares learners to meet health care needs within our local and global communities through technology, leadership, and collaboration (TLC).
+The mission of the nursing community at SUNY Polytechnic Institute is to promote a caring, transformational learning environment through academic excellence, lifelong scholarship, and innovation in nursing.
+We provide quality, evidence-based nursing education that prepares learners to meet diverse healthcare needs within our local and global communities through technology, leadership and collaboration.

 Statement of Purpose and Program Goals